-The Disabled Living Foundation (DLF) was founded by Lady (Pix) Hamilton in late 1969, at the same time that DLF Vice-President Lord Morris of Manchester was putting forward his Chronically Sick And Disabled Persons Bill which was steered to Royal Assent in 1970.
-In the forty years since its launch, DLF has worked to improve the lives of disabled adults and children, older people and their families and carers.
+The DLF was founded by Lady (Pix) Hamilton in late 1969, at the same time that DLF Vice-President Lord Morris of Manchester was putting forward his Chronically Sick And Disabled Persons Bill which was steered to Royal Assent in 1970.
+In the fifty years since its launch, DLF has worked to improve the lives of disabled adults and children, older people and their families and carers.
 Following are some key milestones in its history.
 You can also download our brochure on DLF's history for more information.

 What you think...

 In this information age DLF is even more important than when it first started.
 It is too easy to get lost in the mass of material about equipment that might be of help and few people have the time to sort it all out - especially when you are newly disabled.
 I have always valued the systematic collection and organisation of equipment information that DLF provides.

 1971 - DLF opens its Equipment Demonstration Centre to the public